krahets/hello-algo/en/docs/chapter_hashing/hash_algorithm.md

 - **Collision resistance**: It should be extremely difficult to find two different inputs that produce the same hash value.
 - **Avalanche effect**: Minor changes in the input should lead to significant and unpredictable changes in the output.

-Note that **"Uniform Distribution" and "Collision Resistance" are two separate concepts**.
+Note that **"uniform distribution" and "collision resistance" are two independent concepts**.
 Satisfying uniform distribution does not necessarily mean collision resistance.
 For example, under random input `key`, the hash function `key % 100` can produce a uniformly distributed output.
 However, this hash algorithm is too simple, and all `key` with the same last two digits will have the same output, making it easy to deduce a usable `key` from the hash value, thereby cracking the password.

-## 6.3.2 &nbsp; Design of hash algorithms
+## 6.3.2 &nbsp; Design of Hash Algorithms

 The design of hash algorithms is a complex issue that requires consideration of many factors.
 However, for some less demanding scenarios, we can also design some simple hash algorithms.